mahmoudElshimi/translate/README.md

-translate - Translate statements using dmenu and translate-shell or sdcv
+translate - Translate statements using dmenu with translate-shell or sdcv
 =========================================================================

 ![Screenshot of translate](screenshots/translate.gif)